-Staff Sergeant Matthew DeWitt joined the United States Army in 1998 as a Cavalry Scout and was stationed in Texas, Korea and Georgia.
-In 2003, Staff Sergeant DeWitt was deployed to Kuwait with the 3rd Infantry Division 4 Battalion 64th Armor Regiment, which took part in the invasion of Iraq.
+Staff Sergeant Matthew DeWitt joined the U.S. Army in 1998 as a Cavalry Scout.
+He was stationed in Texas, Korea and Georgia.
+In 2003, DeWitt was deployed to Kuwait with the 3rd Infantry Division 4 Battalion 64th Armor Regiment, and took part in the invasion of Iraq.

-After participating in the fall of Baghdad, his unit was moved to Habbaniyah, Iraq.
-While on patrol in Khalidiya, he was hit by a rocket-propelled grenade (RPG).
-As a result, his left and right arms were amputated below the elbow.
-Staff Sergeant DeWitt was later transferred to Walter Reed Medical Center where he spent five months and was fit with prosthetics.
+After participating in the fall of Baghdad, DeWitt’s unit was moved to Habbaniyah, Iraq.
+While on patrol, he was hit by a rocket-propelled grenade (RPG).
+As a result, DeWitt’s left and right arms were amputated below the elbow.
+DeWitt was later transferred to Walter Reed Medical Center where he spent five months and was fit with prosthetics.

-In 2008, Staff Sergeant DeWitt rekindled his love of mountain biking and he continues to ride.
+In 2008, DeWitt rekindled his love of mountain biking and he continues to ride.
 He hopes to one day get back into competitive cycling.